 Sachiko is the founder of JLC.
 She has taught Japanese at universities, colleges and companies and has given many public lectures about Japanese art and culture.
 Sachiko is also an artist, her life project is to complete 100 Views of America by woodcut; and she is a Koto player of Yamada School.
 Education: Osaka Language School, Osaka, Japan; Chuo University, Tokyo, Japan; Newbury College, Boston.
 To see Sachiko's fine art visit sachikofurui.com.

-Reiko enjoys reading Japanese literature, Japanese calligraphy, playing music and making art.
+Reiko enjoys Japanese literature, Japanese calligraphy, playing music and making art.
 Reiko was born and raised in Osaka, Japan.
 She has been teaching and tutoring Japanese language and arts in New York, California and Massachusetts since 2005.
-She enjoys finding fun new ways to teach and learn Japanese.
-Through her efforts, she hopes to make Japanese language, culture and art accessible to everyone.
+Reiko enjoys finding fun new ways to teach and learn Japanese.
+Through her efforts she hopes to make Japanese language, culture and art accessible to everyone.

 Originally from Nagoya, Shizue enjoys teaching students of all ages, as it makes her grow along with the students.
 Curious about languages, she is currently learning Russian and Korean.
 She loves dogs, nature, reading, eating, and is a classical pianist.